johnosbb/Artificial-intelligence/dreambooth.md

 ![image](https://user-images.githubusercontent.com/12407183/206868102-122e62ce-a14b-4f56-8c07-91338fc9e170.png)

-Now click the Session IMages play button and wait for the **choose files** button to appear.
+Now click the Session Images play button and wait for the **choose files** button to appear.
+Make sure you use a unique name for your images as you will need to reference this name in your prompt later on.

 ![image](https://user-images.githubusercontent.com/12407183/206868180-c9664b63-c052-4a3e-bcd5-04f1fc4bcec6.png)